 This was where Tai lung's former band had gathered.
-It hadn't been har to figure out, simply spying on the loudest fool had tipped them off.
+It hadn't been hard to figure out, simply spying on the loudest fool had tipped them off.

 The ship creaked quietly as the waters rocked it with gentle waves.
 At the sight, one would have never known it was filled with dangerous criminals.

-Looking to her right, she saw Viper and Monkey hidden in a nearbytree.
-She gave indication with her hand to both of them, giving them command to proceed onto the ship's deck.
-They gave her a thumbs up-well, just Monkey- then they moved forward.
-It was their job to remain unseen and look into the ship for confirmation that this was in fact a part of what used to be Tai Lung's followers.
+Looking to her right, she saw Viper and Monkey hidden in a nearby tree She gave the indication with her hand to both of them, giving them the command to proceed toward the ship's deck.
+They gave her a thumbs up- well, just Monkey- then they moved forward.
+It was their job to remain unseen and look into the ship for confirmation that this was, in fact, a part of what used to be Tai Lung's followers.

 To her left was Po, Crane, and Mantis, who she signalled to stay put for now.
 They would provide the backbone of their assault, being the most overwhelming of the masters- besides her, of course.
 They would be there to even the odds if things got out of hand.

 They gave her nods; except for Po, who pouted childishly at being told to stay back.